The Hague University of Applied Sciences will apply for a student visa for all non-EER students who join a course at The Hague Pathway College.

 Additional requirements for applicants from Bangladesh, Cameroon, Nepal and Pakistan

-Due to strict Dutch visa regulations, please be aware of the following additional application requirements, so you can be sure t you will start your studies at The Hague Pathway College on time:
+Due to strict Dutch visa regulations, please be aware of the following additional application requirements, so that you can be sure you will start your studies at The Hague Pathway College in time:

-- An early application deadline of 1 May 2020 for the International Foundation One Year programme
+- An early application deadline of 1 May 2020 and early visa & payment application deadline of 15 May 2020for the International Foundation One Year programme

-- An early application deadline of 1 October 2019 for the International Foundation Fast Track programme
+- An early application deadline 1 October 2020and early visa & payment application deadline of 15 October 2020 for the International Foundation Fast Track programme

-- Due to the 3-month visa application process for the countries mentioned, we encourage you to send in your application as soon as possible
+Due to the 2-3 month visa application process for the countries mentioned, we encourage you to send in your application as soon as possible.

 Good to know